Door Switch Replacement for Samsung ME21R7051SS Over-the-Range Microwave

 Step 5: Remove Wire Connectors

-Carefully disconnect all wire connectors from the door switches using needle-nose pliers.
+Carefully disconnect all wire connectors from the door switches using your needle-nose pliers.
 Pull straight back on each connector while supporting the switch body to avoid damaging the switch terminals.
 The Samsung ME21R7051SS uses standard 0.25-inch spade connectors that should remove with gentle but firm pressure.

 Step 6: Remove Switch Mounting Screws